ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 Multiprogramming differs from multitasking that modern OSes have.
 Multiprogramming fits the batch processing mode very well.
 However, this load balancing concept is not suitable for [**interactive systems**](https://en.wikipedia.org/wiki/Interactivity#Computing_science).
 An interactive system considers each user action as an event (for example, a keystroke).
 The system should process events immediately when they happen.
 Otherwise, the user cannot work with the system.

 Here is an example of workflow with an interactive system.
 Suppose that you are typing text in the MS Office document.
 You press a key and expect to see this symbol on the screen.
 If the computer requires several seconds to process your keystroke and display the symbol, you cannot work like that.
-Most of the time, you will wait to check if the computer has processed your keystroke or not.
+Most of the time, you will wait and check if the computer has processed your keystroke or not.
 This is inefficient.

 Multiprogramming cannot handle events in the interactive system.
 It happens because you cannot predict when task switching happens next time.
 OS switches tasks when a program finishes or when it requires a busy resource.
 Suppose that your text editor is not an active program now.
 Then you do not know when it can process your keystroke.
 It can happen in a second or in several minutes.
 This is unacceptable for a good user interface.